 Excel will copy the values only.

-5. Use Power Query to Convert Formula to Value Automatically in Excel
+5. Using Excel Power Query to Convert Formula to Value Automatically

 Now I will show how to use Power Query to convert formulas to values.